mayajanvier/GCNN/README.md

 We need to divide the number of filters by $\sqrt 4=2$ in order to keep the number of parameters approximately fixed: we then have **10 channels** instead of 20.

+Three versions of P4CNN:
+*   without the last max pooling layer and with dropout (P4CNN_drop)
+*   without the last max pooling layer and without dropout (P4CNN_no_drop)
+*   with the last max pooling layer, without dropout (P4CNN_max)

 ### P4CNN Rotation Pooling
 The P4CNN Rotation Pooling is a variant of the former model, but we insert a coset max-pooling layer over rotations.